sikaeducation/react-testing-workshop/standards/build-tests-react/topics/test-organization/README.md

 Don't rely on test sequence.
 No mutable state!

+* AHA - Avoid hasty abstractions.
+In test code, use as little abstraction as possible.
+You should be able to see everything you need to run the test at once.

 ### Watch Out!

 * `describe()` functions can be nested within each other to create subgroups of tests. `test()` and `it()` functions always represent individual tests and cannot be nested.